MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 The Docker engine includes tooling to automate the creation of container images.
 Building automation around image creation allows for effortless, repeatable, and consistent creation of container images.
 The components that drive this automation are dockerfiles and the Docker Build command.

-- **Dockerfile** – a text file containing instructions on how to derive the image, commands to run and captured into the image, and the run time commands for running instances of the container image.
+- **Dockerfile** – a text file containing instructions on how to derive the image, commands to be run and captured into the image, and run time commands for running instances of the container image.
 - **Docker Build** – the Docker engine command that consumes a Dockerfile and triggers the image creation process.

 This document will introduce using a dockerfile with Windows Containers, discuss syntax, and detail commonly used Dockerfile instructions.
 For a complete look at the Docker engine and Dockerfile, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).